skade/yakshav.es/_sources/non-thoughts-on-the-osi.md

 I don't want to repeat the questionnaire or my answers here, but the central question "What’s stopping you from becoming a member of the OSI?" stuck with me and I want to write down my personal (biased, incomplete) view of the OSI and particularly why I never spend a passing thought on it, unless inquired.

+*Note: since writing this article in 2020, there has been leadership changes at the OSI, including hiring full time staff.
+Their new executive director set up a number of [programs](https://opensource.org/programs/).
+I appreciate the changes and they are a start towards fixing the issues laid out here.
+As mentioned in the end of this post, while I would still stand by some of the criticism, I think it's also important to support the current OSI staff in addressing it in their own way and give them the space to do it.*

 ## My view on the JS, Ruby and Rust communities (+Python)

 I'm biased here, but I believe that the JavaScript, Ruby and Python communities were responsible for the dominant cultural shift in programming from 2010 on.